-- (2) Award Presented: Certificate of Achievement signed by USAFCoEFS Commanding General and a 1 day training holiday. - (3) Impact: IAW AR 600-8-19 par 3-17. d., once a BDE/BN receives the USAFCoEFS Commander's Superior Achievement in Safety, the commander, LTC and higher, or any general officer may award a DA Form 2442 (Certificate of Achievement) to individual service members within their organization during that award period to earn 5 promotion points for each award (maximum of 20 points in a career). - (4) Battery/company, smaller units, organizations to include directorates shall be equally recognized by their immediate higher command after meeting above criteria.
+(3) Impact: IAW AR 600-8-19 par 3-17. d., once a BDE/BN receives the USAFCoEFS Commander's Superior Achievement in Safety, the commander, LTC and higher, or any general officer may award a DA Form 2442 (Certificate of Achievement) to individual service members within their organization during that award period to earn 5 promotion points for each award (maximum of 20 points in a career).

+(4) Battery/company, smaller units, organizations to include directorates shall be equally recognized by their immediate higher command after meeting above criteria.
 Awarded by 05-06 rank commanders.

-c.
+b.
 USAFCoEFS Commander's Protect the Force Award.
 This is a semi-annual Award signed by the USAFCoEFS Commanding General to battalion and higher commands and their equivalents.
-(Example Fig 4)
+(Example Fig 4).

-- (1) Criteria: Zero recordable accidents OR zero DUI's for a 180 day period.
+(1) Criteria: Zero recordable accidents OR zero DUI's for a 180 day period.
 Battalion Commander must meet Army Readiness Assessment Program requirements.
 All commanders, executive officers and, if an IET unit, the CSM/1SG must have completed the Commanders Safety Course online.
 Each battery/company/organization, battalion and brigade have an Additional (Military)/Collateral (Civilian) Duty Safety Officer appointed and fully trained for this period.
 Achieved a compliance in their most recent Standard Army Safety and Occupational Health Inspection (SASOHI).
-Accidents are calculated from date of last incident. - (2) Award Presented: Certificate signed by USAFCoEFS Commanding General. - (3) Battery/company, smaller units, organizations to include directorates shall be equally recognized by their immediate higher command after meeting above criteria.
-Awarded by 05-06 rank commanders. - (4) Individuals, Soldiers and Department of the Army Civilians making significant contributions to USAFCoEFS accident prevention efforts are also eligible for the USAFCoEFS Commander's "Protect the Force Award."
+Accidents are calculated from date of last incident.

+(2) Award Presented: Certificate signed by USAFCoEFS Commanding General.

+(3) Battery/company, smaller units, organizations to include directorates shall be equally recognized by their immediate higher command after meeting above criteria.
+Awarded by 05-06 rank commanders.

+(4) Individuals, Soldiers and Department of the Army Civilians making significant contributions to USAFCoEFS accident prevention efforts are also eligible for the USAFCoEFS Commander's "Protect the Force Award."
 Anyone can nominate a deserving individual through his or her supervisor or chain of command.
 The FSSO certifies eligibility and forwards nominations to the USAFCoEFS Commander for approval.
 Recipients are awarded a Certificate of Achievement in Safety signed by the Commanding General.